abaez/lapis-project-builder/README.md

 *   [Lapis](http://leafo.net/lapis/)

 ## INSTALLATION
-First make sure you have the [Lapis Project Builder]() in a local copy.
+First make sure you have the [Love2D Project Builder](#) in a local copy.

-    hg clone <lapis-builder> <your location>
+    hg clone <lapis-project-builder> <your location>
-Incase you want to have `lapis_init.lua` to use your default locations of both `lapis-builder` and your docker container, edit the conf table fields in `lapis_init.lua` to your own.
-Otherwise, you will have to point to the path, when you using the script.
-Afterwards, link `lapis_init.lua` into your preferred path, like so:
+Next link or copy `lapis_init` to your `$PATH` like so:

     ln -s <lapis-builder literal location>/lapis_init.lua ~/bin/lapis_init
+Next, when you run `lapis_init` for the first time, it will ask you to use the `-s` argument parameter if not given.
+You need to give the source location of `lapis-project-builder` like so:

+    lapis_init -s <lapis-project-builder>
+After running the first time, the `-s <src>` argument is optional.
+Finally, edit `~/.lapis.init.conf` key `src` to where you have your src:

+    inside (~/.lapis.init.conf)
+    src = "/your/location/for/lapis-project-builder"

 ## USAGE
-Run `lapis_init`, the help menu should say how to make a lapis project.

-You can use the lapis docker container by running `fig up` inside the directory of your lapis project that was initialized by `lapis_init`.

-To make use of ldoc, run `ldoc .` in the root of the lapis project.
+You can run with only the name of the project:

+    lapis_init <name>
+You can run with project path destination:

+    lapis_init <name> -p <path>
+You can also use your own location for source of `lapis-project-builder`:

+    lapis_init <name> -s <src>
+Note that `lapis_init` automatically defaults to mercurial.
+If you want to use git simply use the `-g` argument.

+    lapis_init <name> -g
+Lastly, you can combine commands:

+    lapis_init <name> -p <path> -s <src> -g
+If you have ldoc installed, then when you already have a project you can run `ldoc .` to build api documentation.

 ## LICENSE